What is CloudExtend Autopilot?

 Authorize Autopilot (G Suite Admin)

-Your G Suite Admin will need to make a few changes to allow the proper permissions for CloudExtend Autopilot.
+Your G Suite Admin will need to make a few changes to allow the proper permissions for CloudExtend Autopilot to work.

 - Navigate to the G Suite Admin console to manage client API access.
-This setting can be found at Security->Advanced Settings->Authentication (Manage API client access).
+This setting can be found at Security->Advanced Settings->Domain wide delegation->MANAGE DOMAIN WIDE DELEGATION.

-- Add the following details for Client Name and API scopes and click 'Authorize'.
+- Add a new api client with the following details for Client Name and API scopes and click 'Authorize'.
 Note the scope list below is already comma separated for you.

 Client Id (Name)